 - Flap surgery: Cleaning the teeth roots and repairing any bone damage.

-Because a healthy mouth starts at the gum line, maintaining healthy gums can be an important part of your overall oral health routine.
+Because a healthy mouth starts at the gums, maintaining an oral health routine focused on the health of your gums in crucial to the overall health of your mouth.
 When you have healthy gums, your teeth are well-supported by the tissue in your gums and your chances for long-term oral health are significantly increased.
 If you don’t maintain healthy gums, you are more likely to have gum disease, which can progress to a number of problems with your teeth and oral health.
 And as we talked about above, other long-term, chronic health conditions can be associated with periodontitis, a serious form of gum disease.

 In order to help keep your gums healthy, there are several easy steps you should take on a daily basis.
 Here is a checklist you need for healthy gums: